dotnet/aspnetcore/CONTRIBUTING.md

 Or browse the full list of repos in the [aspnet](https://github.com/aspnet/) organization.

+## Reporting security issues and bugs
+Security issues and bugs should be reported privately, via email, to the Microsoft Security Response Center (MSRC)  secure@microsoft.com.
+You should receive a response within 24 hours.
+If for some reason you do not, please follow up via email to ensure we received your original message.
+Further information, including the MSRC PGP key, can be found in the [Security TechCenter](https://technet.microsoft.com/en-us/security/ff852094.aspx).

 ## Other discussions
 Our team members also monitor several other discussion forums: